zw199502/navigation_among_pedestrians/README.md

 - speed_calibration.launch, the speed command does not match real speed, e.g. if you send forward speed 0.3m/s, the real speed may be 0.2m/s
 - unitree_planning, receive the command velocities and control the real robot
 - please run the launch file in the ```sudo su``` mode to get the permission of memory

+### A_LOAM
+- it is a ros package, please compile it with ```catkin_make```
+- aloam_velodyne_VLP16.launch, SLAM algorithm in 3D space to localize the robot
+- human_detection.launch, detect humans on a specific area and localize the robot
+- gmapping.launch, create grid map on 2D plane
+- quadruped_dwa.launch, move_base